polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ```

 1. Switch to the Remote Desktop session to hn1-win-bastion Azure VM, start **Internet Explorer**, and browse to **https://hn1-hdb0:7630**.
 On the **SUSE Hawk Sign in** page, sign in as **hacluster** with the password **Lab\@pa55hv1.0**.

+    > **Note**: Ignore any prompts regarding problems with security certificate of the target website.
+That is expected in this scenario.

 1. Once you sign in, review the **Resources** tab on the **Status** page.